Polydile/dile-components/packages/dile-form-mixin/README.md

 npm i @dile/dile-form-mixin
 ```

-### Import and extend your class
+Mixins in this package:

+- DileFormMixin
+- DileFormChangeDetectMixin

+## DileFormMixin

-To use it you only need to extend your custom element class with the mixin.
+To use DileformMixin you only need to extend your custom element class with the mixin.

 ```javascript
 import { DileformMixin } from '@dile/dile-form-mixin';